helmholtz-analytics/heat/README.md

 Check out our [coverage tables](coverage_tables.md) to see which NumPy, SciPy, scikit-learn functions are already supported.

  If you need a functionality that is not yet supported:
-  - [search existing issues](https://github.com/helmholtz-analytics/heat/issues) and make sure to comment if someone else already requested it;
+  - [search existing issues](https://github.com/helmholtz-analytics/heat/issues) and make sure to leave a comment if someone else already requested it;
   - [open a new issue](https://github.com/helmholtz-analytics/heat/issues/new/choose).